temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Develop the Activities

+An [Activity](https://docs.temporal.io/activities) is a normal function or method that executes a single, well-defined action (either short or long running), such as calling another service, transcoding a media file, or sending an email message.
+Workflow code orchestrates the execution of Activities, persisting the results.

 Create a new file called `activities.go` and add the following code to create the Activity Definition:

 <!--SNIPSTART subscription-workflow-go-activities-->